 The primary mechanism through which human capital accumulation is expected to result in greater wealth accumulation is by placing workers on higher lifetime earnings paths than they would be without having increased their skills.
 The SCF, however, is a cross-sectional survey that does not include the lifetime history of earnings of respondents.
-The survey does include a series of questions asking about the longest past job held, final-year earnings at that job, and the number of years worked, in addition to those same questions for the current job.
-In their work, Jacobs et al. (2020, 2021) apply earnings trajectories estimated (across pseudo-panel cohorts based on birth-year, education, occupation, and gender) in the Current Population Survey (CPS) to the current job and work history variables in the SCF to develop full earnings histories for respondents and spouses.
+The survey does include a series of questions asking about the longest-held past job, the final-year earnings at that job, and the number of years worked, in addition to those same questions for the current job.
+In their work, Jacobs et al. (2020, 2021) apply earnings trajectories estimated (across pseudo-panel cohorts based on birth year, education, occupation, and gender) in the Current Population Survey